David Krumholtz: How The Santa Clause Actor Responded To Kanye West

 These similar characters were seen in his following project, an episode of Law & Order, and also in the film Addams Family Values.
 Both of those projects led him to one that he is very well known for – Bernard the Elf in The Santa Clause.
 In it, Bernard is the head Elf at the North Pole and is tasked with showing Tim Allen’s Scott Calvin the ropes on becoming Santa Claus.

-THE SANTA CLAUSE AND ITS SEQUEL
+HE STARRED IN THE SANTA CLAUSE AND ITS SEQUEL

 As the sarcastic head Elf, David Krumholtz was the perfect fit.
 His style of delivery was exactly what the film needed, so it wasn’t really a surprise when the film became a hit and a holiday season staple.
 What was a surprise, though, was the fact that it took another eight years before Disney would revisit Scott Calvin and his North Pole family.